HC-Luo/HC-Luo.github.io/_pages/about.md

 ▸▶︎ Research on the tracking method of updrafts in Tropical Cyclones. *2016.06 - 2017.06*

+Supervisor: Qingqing Li

-- Independently improved the SPOUT (Statistical and Programmable Objective Updraft Tracker) to adjust the simulation results of TCM4 (Tropical Cyclone Model version 4).
+- Improved the SPOUT (Statistical and Programmable Objective Updraft Tracker) to adjust the simulation results of TCM4 (Tropical Cyclone Model version 4).

 - Studied the distribution, types, movement and lifespan of the updrafts in the spiral rain bands.